dmitrycello/yaglpp/README.md

 > If you don't know the function, you should visit Khronos website to read its whole dedicated info.

 ### The main switches
 The symbols defined right after **`#pragma once`** directive in the [yaglpp.h](include/yaglpp.h) file are the library switches, they affect the build of the library.
-The first seven could be commented, the others may only be altered:
+The first seven could be commented, the others could be only altered:
 - Switches **`YAGLPP_COCOA_CHDIR_RESOURCES`**, **`YAGLPP_COCOA_MENUBAR`** and **`YAGLPP_JOYSTICK_HAT_BUTTONS`** are the GLFW hints set at the initialization, they are on by default;
 - Commenting the **`YAGLPP_GLM_HEADERS`** switch will exclude GLM library headers, this allows to include only required GLM headers reducing the compile time;
 - Commenting the **`YAGLPP_NO_AFX_LAYOUT`** switch will transform the YAGL++ into the AFX-alike environment, without the **`main`** function.
 Instead, the code must contain the global variable of a class derived from **`glfw::Thread`** or **`glfw::ThreadWnd`**.
 Otherwise, classical layout with the **`main`** function is preserved;